EpocDotFr/todotxtio/README.md

 You can search in a given todo list using the handy `todotxtio.search` with its filter criteria.
 It takes the exact same parameters as the Todo object constructor, and return a list of `Todo` objects as well.
-All criteria defaults to `None` which means taht the criteria is ignored.
+All criteria defaults to `None` which means that the criteria is ignored.

 ```python
 # my_todos is a list of Todo objects